 For example, if the mother is the first to receive benefits and she chooses the basic plan for her maternity benefits, the basic plan will necessarily apply to the paternity and parental benefits.
 It is therefore very important to check which of the two plans is to your greater advantage before applying for benefits.
 To do so, you can try the benefit calculation simulator.
 You can use this tool to estimate the amount of benefits to which you may be entitled, depending on the selected plan.

 You must agree with your employer on the time of your leave.
 The Act respecting labour standards has provisions on leave for family events.
-For more information, contact the Service des renseignements of the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) at one of the following numbers: 1 800 265-1414 (toll-free) or 514 873-7061.
+For more information, contact the Service des renseignements of the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) at one of the following number: 1 844 838-0808 (toll free).
 You can also visit the CNESST website.